 - Feelings of guilt and shame disappear

-Staying in a facility that has been specifically designed to help aid recovery by the implementation of various treatment modalities and holistic therapies.
+Staying in a facility that has been specifically designed to help recovery by implementing various treatment modalities and holistic therapies.
 Supports the transition from dependence to independence for alcoholism.

 And has many beneficial components: